sb10/cleanorder/README.md

   additional predecessor constraints on that helper inside the cluster.
   Outside of clusters (e.g., among free functions), callers still precede their callees as before.
+  - Precedence: the callee-after-first-caller rule for a type's method cluster takes precedence over incidental standalone type declarations that happen to be referenced or returned by those methods.
+Such incidental types are inlined immediately above the first using method and do not form their own user section.
 - Call sequencing: if a function calls A then B in that order, the tool records that sequence and prefers to keep A before B when both are in the reordering subset.